Completed Event: Men's Tennis versus Utah on February 28, 2026 , Win , 5, to, 2

 The Rebels carried that advantage into singles play, taking the first completed Court 5 singles to build a 2-0 lead.

-UNLV kept that momentum with a tight win on Court 1 over Berard.
-Berard was down 4-1 going into the second set before making a late push to go up 5-4.
-Ilia Snitari, the Rebel Mountain West Player of the Year however, ran off with the win 6-2, 7-5. Â
+UNLV kept that momentum with a tight win on Court 1 over Berard, who was down 4-1 in the second set before making a late push to lead 5-4.
+Ilia Snitari, the Rebels' Mountain West Player of the Year, bounced back to take the 6-2, 7-5 win.

-Loizas gave the Lopes the spark they needed coming back down 5-4 in the second set on Court 3.
-The Greece native sparked a comeback 7-5 win in the second set to keep the Lopes alive.
+Loizas gave the Lopes the spark they needed, coming back from 5-4 in for a 7-5 win in the second set on Court 3 to keep hope alive.

 #1 Doubles Match